whatwg/streams/README.md

 #### WritableStreams

 - `BaseWritableStream`
     - Has a very simple backpressure strategy, communicating that it is "full" immediately after any data is written (but becoming ready to write again after the asynchronous write completes).
+In other words, it has a high water mark of zero.
 - `WritableStream`
     - A higher-level API used by most creators of writable streams.
     - Adds the ability to customize the buffering and backpressure strategy, overriding the basic one.